MSF deploys Covid-19 teams in Geneva to help most vulnerable

 “Today, in Europe some of the most advanced health systems in the world are buckling under the pressure of the Covid-19 pandemic.
 Responding to epidemics is at the core of what we do – intervening when the system is overrun and where we can put our expertise in managing emergencies to good use,” said MSF International President Christos Christou on March 27.

-In recent weeks, the humanitarian agency, perhaps best-known for its work in conflict zones such as Syria or the Democratic Republic of the Congo, has been scaling up its activities across Europe to Covid-19external link – in Italy, Belgium, Spain, France, Norway, Greece and Switzerland.
+In recent weeks, the humanitarian agency, perhaps best-known for its work in conflict zones in countries such as Yemen or the Democratic Republic of the Congo, has been scaling up its activities across Europe to Covid-19external link – in Italy, Belgium, Spain, France, Norway, Greece and Switzerland.

 “If you look at Europe, the situation in Italy, Spain and France is more worrying than in Switzerland.
 The health system here is organised to reply to the crisis.
 But it’s the first time that an epidemic of this size has hit Switzerland since the Spanish Flu of 1918 that killed 21,000 people.
 It’s the first time that Swiss doctors have had to face something so important,” said Patrick Wieland, head of mission for MSF Switzerland.